-You gave out 100 mixtapes and not a single promoter got back to you.
-Then it's definitely their fault you're not getting DJ bookings, right?
+You gave out one hundred mixtapes and not one promoter happened to you.
+Then it's undoubtedly their fault you are not obtaining DJ bookings, right?
 Stands to reason.
 It couldn't be anything to do with you, could it?

 If that's your attitude, you're going nowhere.
 The reason is simple: In blaming other people you stop the conversation.

 But if you keep an open mind, you see what needs to be done.
 So during this case, you will instead think: Did you package those mixes well enough?
 Did you follow up politely?
 Did you listen to feedback?
 Did you make a list of 10 things you could do better next time?
 Is this even the right way to go about getting booked?

 But if you blamed your initial lack of success on others, you wouldn't have asked yourself any of these things.
 Instead, you'll have blamed your failure on people who you cannot change.
 Stalemate.

 Try this instead: Realise that you just build your luck.
 Get up day by day asking yourself however you'll improve, wherever you'll do higher.

 I remember my first job out of school, sub-editing on a computer music magazine (sub-editing means writing the captions, headlines and so on, and correcting people's writing style so their work is good enough to be published).
 Over a variety of years, I went from happy in my job to completely miserable, and boy did I let folks know!